JolonB/CovidQRCode/README.md

 ## Background

-The official NZ COVID QR codes are available only to businesses that apply for them.
+The official NZ COVID QR codes were available only to businesses that apply for them.
 This is all well and good, but what if you want to make your own, like the one at the top of this README?
 Well, now you can!